dosibjrn/css/README.md

   * poh, max rank

 These spells have specific "max frequencies", limiting their relative amount.
-Max rank renews, max rank greater heals are limited to 0.2 due to the fact that it's not relly realistic to cast these two all combat.
+Max rank renews, max rank greater heals are limited to 0.2 due to the fact that it's not really realistic to cast these two all combat.
 Poh is limited to 0.1.
 (i.e., 20% and 10% of total number of spells in sequence).

 20% of critting heal is approximated to be non-overhealing on average.